Twin Peaks (San Francisco): 21st century

 In 2016 the SFMTA introduced a traffic calming pilot to reduce the amount of space allocated to cars and make the summit area more inviting to a wider range of travel modes.
-The "figure of 8" roadway around the two peaks was reduced to a two-way road on the western side of the peaks, with the east side designated for pedestrians and bikes only.
+The "figure 8" roadway around the two peaks was reduced to a two-way road on the western side of the peaks, with the east side designated for pedestrians and bikes only.
+In 2025 construction will begin to rebuild the east side as a wide promenade, following improvements to the Noe Peak trail and the trail down to Crestline Drive.

 Attractions

 Christmas Tree Point lies some 70 ft below the North Peak and offers vistas of San Francisco and San Francisco Bay.
 The view to the north extends no farther than Cobb Mountain (38.807°N 122.741°W) 120 km away, but looking southeast down the Santa Clara Valley on a clear day, Santa Ana Mountain 36.8782°N 121.2637°W is just visible 143 km away.

 To the north is one of the city's many reservoirs.
 It is owned by the San Francisco Fire Department, and supplies water to the Fire Department's independent HPFS water system for fighting fires, established after the 1906 earthquake and fire.

 The top of Twin Peaks is undeveloped.
 It is part of the 31 acre Twin Peaks Natural Area, managed and owned by the San Francisco Recreation and Parks Department.
 These preserved areas are home to many natural resources and wildlife.
 As part of the Mission blue butterfly habitat conservation, Twin Peaks is one of the few remaining habitats for this endangered species.
 Many bird species, insects and vegetation thrive in these areas.

 The Muni Metro Twin Peaks Tunnel runs beneath Twin Peaks, linking downtown San Francisco with West Portal and the southwestern part of the city.
 There is no public transportation all the way to the top of the Peaks, but the 37 Corbett Muni line stops on Crestline Drive near a path up the hill.

-The San Francisco Police Department Academy is at the base of the peaks.

 The name "Twin Peaks" is also applied to the surrounding neighborhood.